 - Location of the Airport: Just outside the town of Entebbe on Lake Victoria and 21 miles from Kampala, Uganda's capital

-- Pros: Undergoing a 20-year modernization plan, with great strides made as of July 2019
+- Pros: Undergoing a 20-year modernization plan

 - Cons: Still in need of more upgrades